Make Test Calls

-Once you've set up your sandbox accounts and have your NVP/SOAP API test credentials, you're ready to make PayPal requests to the sandbox environment.
+After you set up your sandbox accounts and get NVP/SOAP API test credentials, you can make PayPal requests to the sandbox environment.

 curl https://api-3t.sandbox.paypal.com/nvp \ -s \ --insecure \ -d USER=YourUserID \ -d PWD=YourPassword \ -d SIGNATURE=YourSignature \ -d METHOD=SetExpressCheckout \ -d VERSION=98 \ -d PAYMENTREQUEST_0_AMT=10 \ -d PAYMENTREQUEST_0_CURRENCYCODE=USD \ -d PAYMENTREQUEST_0_PAYMENTACTION=SALE \ -d cancelUrl=https://example.com/cancel \ -d returnUrl=https://example.com/success

 During transaction processing, PayPal sends various notifications to the accounts involved in the transaction.
 Depending on the process flow, notifications can be sent to both the buyer (sender) and merchant (receiver) accounts.

 Just like the live site, the sandbox sends notifications for transaction events.
 However, sandbox-generated email notifications are never sent from outside the sandbox environment.